 Why Ross Ulbricht Must Be Pardoned

 I’ll be brief, but I want you to have the facts.
 I think they matter a great deal, not only for getting Ross out of prison – a place he clearly does not belong – but because the administration of justice in America, at least in cases that people in power care about, has been deeply corrupted.
-And please understand that I’ve been in and around the US justice system for most of my life, including thirty years as an expert witness.
-I’m not writing out of mere passion.

 The Crime